ship of theseus 2012

 Charvaka talks about a particular type of fungus that can take over an ant’s sense of smell for the sake of food, shelter, and reproduction.
 The law student asks the monk if such a small spore can change the ant’s entire reality without the creature ever realising it, “How do you know where you end and where your environment begins?”

-Then, when a devotee later asks Maitreya whether souls are real, the monk says he doesn’t know.
+Then, when a devotee later asks Maitreya whether souls are real, the latter says he doesn’t know.

 From one angle, it is extremely commendable that Maitreya is willing to go to the lengths he is due to his huge grudge against the unethical pharma industry.